 We can see that God intends this by considering the implications of the immediate context of the Sh’ma: we are to be always speaking about His commands to others as we go about our day, especially to our children whom we are responsible to instruct in the ways of God.
 The only practical way to do this is to memorize the text, to learn it verbatim such that we can quote it with authority, confidence and ease, as anyone attempting to obey this principle will promptly discover.

 The following verses confirm this as they continue: “And thou shalt bind them for a sign upon thine hand, and they shall be as frontlets between thine eyes.
 And thou shalt write them upon the posts of thy house, and on thy gates.”
 (De 6:8-9) In other words, we are to be constantly thinking about the actual wording of God’s commands and we are to arrange our lives and environments so that we are being continually reminded of these words.
-Observe that it isn’t merely the general concepts of the commands that are to be object of our focus: it is the very words themselves, which perfectly express these concepts in all their various nuances and forms.
+Observe that it isn’t merely the general concepts in God’s commands on which we are to focus: it is the very words themselves, which perfectly express these concepts in all their various nuances and forms.

 In addition to Torah, we are to be speaking the Psalms to ourselves, and singing them to Him in our hearts (Ep 5:19) — so we must memorize them; He encourages us to memorize the Gospels by linking the conditions for answered prayer to Messiah’s words abiding in us (Jn 15:7); to be truly mindful of the words of His apostles and prophets (2Pe 3:2) we must memorize Acts and the Epistles; and He commands us to integrate the entire Word of God into our minds and hearts as the Spirit’s living weapon of spiritual warfare.
 (Ep 6:17) As God commands us to be saturated with Torah, the very foundation upon which the rest of the Word of God is built (Is 8:20), He calls us to let the richness of His entire Word imbue all our thoughts and conversations.
 (Col 3:16)